 - 3.4.1 Where screening concludes there are no LSEs from the Local Plan alone, it is next necessary to consider whether the effects of the policies in-combination with other plans and projects would combine to result in an LSE on any Habitats site.
-It may be that the Local Plan alone will not have a significant effect but could have a residual effect that may contribute to incombination effects on a Habitats site. - 3.4.2 The DTA Handbook22 notes that "where an aspect of a plan could have some effect on the qualifying feature(s) of a European site, but that aspect of the plan alone are unlikely to be significant, the effects of that aspect of the plan will need to be checked in combination firstly, with other effects of the same plan, and then with the effects of other plans and projects". - 3.4.3 As such an in-combination assessment will be undertaken as part of the HRA process at both the screening stage (where no LSE are considered possible alone, but in-combination effects are likely) and at the Appropriate Assessment stage (where, following Appropriate Assessment and mitigation, an insignificant adverse effect is still likely which has the potential to act in-combination with other plans and projects). - The in-combination assessment presented in Chapter F of the DTA Handbook comprises a ten-step approach as illustrated in Figure 3.2 below.
+It may be that the Local Plan alone will not have a significant effect but could have a residual effect that may contribute to in-combination effects on a Habitats site. - 3.4.2 The DTA Handbook22 notes that "where an aspect of a plan could have some effect on the qualifying feature(s) of a European site, but that aspect of the plan alone are unlikely to be significant, the effects of that aspect of the plan will need to be checked in combination firstly, with other effects of the same plan, and then with the effects of other plans and projects".